To build TinySoar's host environment, you'll need:

 press the Run button on the RCX to start the

-bumper.soar
+bumper.soar agent.

 Note that you'll need to pull the batteries out of the RCX each time before downloading a new TinySoar agent.
 This is because a TinySoar agent is firmware, and isn't smart enough to notice that new firmware is trying to be downloaded on top of it.
 (I really ought to fix this.)